zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 The location of the Federation Entity Collection Endpoint is published in the `federation_entity` metadata, using the `federation_collection_endpoint` parameter.

-The following is a non-normative example of an Entity Configuration payload, for an Trust Anchor that includes the `federation_collection_endpoint`:
+The following is a non-normative example of an Entity Configuration payload, for a Trust Anchor that includes the `federation_collection_endpoint`:

 ```json
 {